 Thanks to the conservation efforts the mountain gorillas are registering an increase in number and expanding their kingdom, several mountain gorillas are habituated and can be explored in Uganda, Rwanda and DRC.

 In Uganda you will find mountain gorillas in Bwindi Forest which is a home to over 400 mountain gorillas with 16 habituated gorilla families.
-The first gorilla family to be habituated in Bwindi was Mubare in Buhoma and so far several have been habituated including Kyaguliro, Kahungye, Bweza, Rushegura, Mishaya, Busigye, Nkuringo, Oruzongo, Bitukura, Bikingi, Bushaho and the recent added habituated gorilla families Christmas and Katwe.
+The first gorilla family to be habituated for gorilla trekking in Bwindi was Mubare in Buhoma and so far several have been habituated including Kyaguliro, Kahungye, Bweza, Rushegura, Mishaya, Busigye, Nkuringo, Oruzongo, Bitukura, Bikingi, Bushaho and the recent added habituated gorilla families Christmas and Katwe.
 The dense tropical forest is not only home to mountain gorillas but other wild life species like red tailed monkeys, forest elephants and bird species.

 Mgahinga is yet another gorilla destination in Uganda with one habituated gorilla family, Nyakagezi spanning in the foot hills of Virunga ranges.